Table of Contents

 T

-The numeric type of the values.
+The numeric type of the values, implementing INumber<TSelf>.

 Remarks

+Population variance uses division by N (number of elements).
 Variance measures the dispersion of a set of values from their mean.

 ZScoreNormalization<T>(ReadOnlySpan<T>)

 Performs Z-score normalization on a set of values.
+Allocates and returns a new array.

 Parameters